eclipse-rdf4j/rdf4j/site/content/documentation/programming/shacl.md

 ### Log validation execution

-The execution of the validation plan shows what data was requested during the exeuction and how that data was joined together and filtered.
+The execution of the validation plan shows what data was requested during the execution and how that data was joined together and filtered.

 Enabling this logging will enable it for all ShaclSails on all threads.